NicerHugs/basicRouter/README.md

 }
 ```

 This syntax may look a little funny, mostly because the keys, or property names, within the `routes` object are strings.
 Turns out you can always make your objects like this, and it allows you to avoid name conflicts such as having an empty string as a key, or including the backslash symbol, things that would ordinarily be illegal but make matching hash names much easier.
+The only caveat is that now we must access these properties with the square bracket syntax, because `this.routes.colors/pink` will throw an error, while `this.routes['colors/pink']` will work just fine.
 And why are we mapping the hash strings to other strings?
-Great question.
+Great question!
 Read on:

 ### <a name="map-routes">Map routes to behaviors
 How your router handles state change management will depend on the rest of your application architecture.
 A flux based app would probably send word to the dispatcher that a route change event has occurred.
-An Ember app has a `Route` class which maps (internally) to hash locations and handles logic and template rendering for a given state.
-We are emulating the Backbone version of routing, where each route in our routes hash maps to a function directly in the router.
-Add the following functions to the router object:
+An Ember app has a `Route` class and module lookup which maps handles logic and template rendering for a given state based on file names.
+We are emulating the Backbone version of routing, where each route in our routes hash maps to a method on the router.
+Add the following methods to the router object:

 ```
 home: function() {